Why You Can’t Just Buy a Drone and Take to the Skies

 The Federal Aviation Administration (FAA) along with the AUVSI and AMA continue to look at civilian drone safety, regulations, and safer practices.
 For all the latest updates visit the FFA FAQ page.

-As long as you operate your UAS in accordance with state rules and regulations, you can look forward to as much safe flying as you need or want to do.
+As long as you operate your UAS in accordance with rules and regulations, you can look forward to as much safe flying as you need or want to do.

 Resources